With a capital W, mind you.

 (First half of year)

 1st year: Where you want to be

 Having a big picture plan like this can help you discover where you want to be at any given point.
 Then you do the same thing you did before — work backwards.

 Start month-by month if you can.
 Set goals that will help you reach your yearly and quarterly milestones.
 Keep this big-picture sheet printed out somewhere on your wall or on your desk at all times.

 Like your vision board, it should be somewhere you can always refer to it to check up on your progress.

-Keeping a weekly and monthly planner will help you stick to these bigger goals, but that’s a seperate process.
+Keeping a weekly and monthly planner will help you stick to these bigger goals, but that’s a separate process.

 I hope this article helps you on the path to your dreams.
 Happy planning!